tochman/the_blue_print/chapters/07-11-exercises.md

 Focus on exercises that align with problems you're currently facing in your projects.
 If complex notification systems aren't immediately relevant, prioritize state management or provider pattern exercises instead.
 These patterns are architectural tools, and tools are best mastered when you have genuine use cases for applying them.

-## Exercise 1: Compound Notification System
+## Exercise 1: compound notification system

 Create a sophisticated compound component system for displaying notifications that supports various types, actions, and extensive customization options.